Laxmannegi/C-I/README.md

 }

 ```
-HashTable : Store a value in key value combination and List
+**HashTable :** Store a value in key value combination.

-Comming to Generic collection hashtable was repalce as Dictionary
+Comming to Generic collection hashtable was replace as Dictionary

 List<T> : In List key are pre-define
 Dictionary<TKey, TValue>

 ```c#